sbyrnes321/tmm/README.txt

 It can also calculate the parameters measured in ellipsometry.
 It can also calculate the RGB or xyY color of a multilayer thin film (this requires colorpy, https://pypi.python.org/pypi/colorpy).

 For more information, see manual.pdf .
 Get it directly at http://sjbyrnes.com/fresnel_manual.pdf

+Tested in Python 2.7 and 3.3.
+(However, the color calculations require colorpy, which (as of this writing) only works in Python 2.)